smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.15.5 - 2026-05-07
+We are beginning our phased rollout of us-street-api 5.15.5.
+This process is scheduled to be completed by 2026-05-08 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### CHANGED
+- Improved accuracy of B# footnotes for enhanced match.
+- Improved matching for addresses with secondaries that include hyphens for enhanced match.
+- Improved handling for addresses with ambiguous last line information for enhanced match.

 ## 5.15.4 - 2026-05-04
 We are beginning our phased rollout of us-street-api 5.15.4.
 This process is scheduled to be completed by 2026-05-05 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.